Caroline Ansell: 1st term as MP (2015–2017)

+2nd term as MP (2019–2024)

+Ansell returned to Parliament as MP for Eastbourne at the 2019 general election with 48.9% of the vote and a majority of 4,331.

 In October 2020, Ansell voted against the government on an opposition day motion on funding free school meals over school holidays.
 She then resigned her job as a parliamentary private secretary at the Department for Environment, Food and Rural Affairs, because she had voted against the government, of which she was a member at the time.

-2015–17 Parliamentary votes

-Ansell was a government critic on grammar schools, schools budgets, fox hunting, National Insurance changes, and Personal Independence Payments benefit cuts.